tc/paypal_adaptive/README.markdown

 They can also click cancel to go to http://testserver.com/payments/canceled_payment_request

 The actual payment details will be sent to your server via "ipnNotificationUrl" You have to create a listener to receive POST messages from paypal.
-I added a Rails metal template in the templates folder which handles the callbcak.
+I added a Rails metal template in the templates folder which handles the callback.

 Additionally, you can make calls to Paypal Adaptive's other APIs:
     payment_details, preapproval, preapproval_details, cancel_preapproval, convert_currency, refund